spacetelescope/PyFITS/docs/source/users_guide/users_table.rst

     start           TBCOL                 starting position for ASCII table array                                 the data of the column

-Note: the current version of PyFITS does not support dim.

 Here are a few Columns using various combination of these arguments: